Why Readiness Matters More Than Speed

 This is where most early-stage SaaS companies fail hardest.
 Access controls must be documented and enforced — meaning you can pull a report showing who has access to what, when it was provisioned, and when it was last reviewed.

 Fix before engaging: Implement user access reviews (quarterly at minimum).
 Document your provisioning and deprovisioning process.
 Enforce MFA on all critical systems.
-Make sure terminated employees' access is revoked within 24 hours — and that you have evidence of that happening.
+Make sure terminated employees' access is revoked within 24 hours — and that you have a paper trail proving it happened.

 5. Establish Change Management Procedures